 - See the Records Management Policy for data retention requirements, schedules, and practices.

-Violations of this policy may result in disciplinary action, in accordance with Emerson College's Human Resources policies and any additional collective bargaining agreements.
-Please review HR's Service Center for details regarding Emerson College's disciplinary process.
+Violations of this policy may result in disciplinary action, in accordance with Emerson College's Human Resources and/or Student Conduct policies and any additional collective bargaining agreements.
+Please review HR's Service Center for details regarding Emerson College's disciplinary process, and the Code of Community Standards.

 This policy is effective as of April 2nd, 2020.